nuagenetworks/vspkdoc/_sources/v4_0/nuredundantport.rst.txt

 - ``vlan_range``: VLAN Range of the Port.
 Format must conform to a-b,c,d-f where a,b,c,d,f are integers between 0 and 4095.

+- ``mtu``: Port MTU (Maximum Transmission Unit) :  The size in octets of the largest protocol data unit (PDU) that the layer can pass on.
+The default value is normally 1500 octets for Ethernet v2 and can go up to 9198 for Jumbo Frames.

 - ``name`` (**Mandatory**): Name of the Port

 - ``last_updated_by``: ID of the user who last updated the object.